The Marking Gauge – Your Layout Secret Weapon

 Making Clean Lines

 Hold the fence tight against the reference edge.
-Tilt the gauge slightly away from you so the cutter leads.
+Tilt the gauge slightly away from you so the cutter leads rather than drags — this is the detail that separates clean lines from ragged ones.

 Make one confident pass.
-Multiple light strokes create fuzzy lines.
-Let the tool do the cutting.
+Multiple light strokes create fuzzy lines that are hard to work to.
+Let the tool do the cutting and commit to the stroke.

 For deep lines in joinery work, score once then deepen with a second firm pass.